moltaire/rl-context-task/readme.md

 ### Conditions

 Conditions (i.e., trial information) is specified in a  `stim/conditions.csv`.
+Note that the task currently does not automatically create rewards and manage reward probabilities.
+All of this work and logic needs to be provided in the `conditions.csv` file for now.
+While this is a bit more tedious, it allows for a great level of control over what is shown.
+In the future, a script creating the `conditions.csv` file can be used to implement different task variants.

 ### Addtional Task Settings